shpat-devv/Filtero/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project was made for fun, do whatever you want with it!.

 ---